philkoch/nvim-config/README.md

 [deno](https://deno.land/) is required for rendering markdown.
 Install it from the package repo of your distro.

 ## Improvements / Issues

 - [ ] re-order dap-ui windows (variables top left, watches bottom left)
 - [ ] :h marks
 - [ ] check out lazy loading plugins
 - [ ] open quickfix list in telescope for file preview
 - [ ] check out [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim)
+- [ ] nvim-cmp remove text-proposals.
+They're mostly not what I want.
+- [ ] add test-runner which displays the results per test in quickfix lists -- see <https://www.youtube.com/watch?v=cf72gMBrsI0> for inspiration
+- [ ] disable colorcolumn when no line is longer than the configured length
+- [ ] check out sessions, see if it's possible to remember last open windows for each project
+- [ ] gl needs to just display the diagnosis popup instead of launching telescope
+- [ ] add telescope for help-pages
 - [x] [Debug pytest file](https://github.com/mfussenegger/nvim-dap-python/issues/74)
 - [x] dap -- see if it's possible that not all buffers are changed to the current breakpoint
 - [x] lsp json server missing / not starting